 Gathering information to guide your improvements before launching your course will be important to always guarantee that the experience is a positive one.

-In the end, what’s going to get students coming back for more is constantly walking away with information they didn’t have before.
+In the end, what’s going to get your workers coming back for more is helping them walk away with useful information.
 If you can untangle a complicated process, you’re going to solve a lot of procrastination in the workplace.
-In the mind of the student, one positive experiences should lead to another, and so they will go, taking on additional courses.
-Keep in mind that helping employees go through these courses positively is going to change the way that they view their tasks which will change their approach altogether.
+In the mind of the worker, one positive experience should lead to another, and so they will go, taking on additional courses.